Fingel/homebrew-pass-osx/README.md

 There [have been some patches](https://lists.zx2c4.com/pipermail/password-store/2018-October/003447.html) submitted to the mailing list but after a few years it doesn't look like they are going to be merged.
 Thus this fork.

+## To use
+Uninstall pass if you already have it installed via brew:

+    brew uninstall pass

+Then "tap" the repo:

+    brew tap Fingel/pass-osx

+Finally, install the formula:

+    brew install fingel/pass-osx/pass